Slightly sweet and a little pickled, this Beet Relish is a delicious side dish that has so many uses that is made quickly, but can be kept for months.

 What is the difference between relish and chutney?

 Relish is cooked and pickled chopped vegetables and chutney, that originates from Indian can be made with vegetables or fruit with that can vary from chunky to smooth.

 What sets this beet relish apart is the roasting of the beets.
 I prefer to peel beets before roasting because there is a lot of dirt and grit on the skin.
 Roasting is a no fuss effort, just wrap the peeled beets in foil and roast.

 If you’re familiar to preparing beets, you will know how messy they can be with regard to the beet juice dying your skin and anything it may come in contact with.
 I recommend 2 important tools, a pair of plastic gloves and a dark cutting board.

 If you think you don’t like beets, then you probably have not had them in their best form.
 Alone without seasonings, can they taste a little like dirt, that is why this relish will change your mind.

-If you’ve tried this Banana Ice Cream or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
+If you’ve tried this Beet Relish or any other recipe on the blog then don’t forget to rate the recipe and let me know how it turned out in the comments below.
 I love to hear from my readers!